 In this context, Hindu activism at the national level has been less explicitly influenced by Hindu nationalist organisations than is found, for example, in the US.
 Rather, representative or ‘umbrella’ Hindu groups have been active agents in institutional politics as this level.
 The Hindu Forum of Britain (HFB), in particular, has emerged as a prominent Hindu voice in such arenas, responding to the government’s insistence that recognised ‘faith organisations’ should be representative of ‘as wide as possible a range of traditions and organisations within the community’.

-This does not mean that Hindu nationalist organisations are not present in the UK; there is certainly a developed network of organisations, most notably the Hindu Swayamsevak Sangh, the Vishwa Hindu Parishad (VHP) and the National Hindu Students Forum.
-These organisations, however, tend to work on a more localized level.
+This does not mean that Hindu nationalist organisations are not present in the UK; there is certainly a developed network of organisations, most notably the HSS, the VHP and the National Hindu Students Forum.
+These organisations, however, tend to work on a more localised level.
 This is significant, as it creates a disjuncture between these organisations and institutional politics which opens up possibilities for engagement with networked social action.

 Digital media and social action

 According to Manuel Castells, the late modern era is distinctive because of the emergence of the ‘network society’.
 In this context, democratised forms of networking in the ‘free public spaces’ of digital media encourage a reconfiguration of global relations of power, such that power ‘is no longer concentrated in institutions (the state), organisations (capitalist firms), or symbolic controllers (corporate media, churches)’.
 Instead it is ‘diffused in global networks of wealth, power, information and images, which circulate and transmute in a system of variable geometry and dematerialised geography’.